The Investigator (TV pilot): Production

 The Investigator was shot entirely on location in Malta, which had served as a location for The Protectors and was chosen for its architecture and scenery.
 Specific locations included the Main Gate and St Paul's Cathedral in Mdina as well as Malta International Airport.
+Announcing Anderson's arrival in January 1973, the Times of Malta reported that the prospective Investigator series was planned to run for 26 episodes.

 Filming was beset by technical and logistical problems.
 Low light meant that the crew often had to shoot in close-up, which made it hard to capture the scale and detail of the locations.
 The model car was affected by radio signals from RAF Nimrods, causing it to crash into objects or speed off in the wrong direction.
 Poor weather also disrupted the proceedings.
 At one point, heavy rain forced the crew to film outdoor scenes under a plastic cover that started to leak, soaking the set.
 On another occasion, a storm hit while Gerry Anderson was on Malta and the rest of the unit were on Gozo, leaving the director and his crew cut off from each other and causing the production to lose a day.
 Another day was lost when the sailing yacht doubling as the Borgia fouled its anchor.

 Anderson did not have facilities in Malta to view rushes from the production.
 Footage was instead flown back to the UK, where it was processed by Hill.
 Eventually the production's schedule ran out and the crew were forced to return to the UK before they had finished filming.
 This meant that the aerial footage for the scenes aboard Karanti's plane had to be shot over the English countryside.
 The pilot was then put together using the material available.